IGA2025

 IS002 - Design Space Exploration, Optimization, and Uncertainty Quantification

-Organized by: S. Elgeti (TU Wien, Austria), J. Evans (University of Colorado Boulder, United States), G. Elgeti (Technion, Israel Institute of Technology, Israel) and O. Weeger (TU Darmstadt, Germany)
+Organized by: S. Elgeti (TU Wien, Austria), J. Evans (University of Colorado Boulder, United States), G. Elber (Technion, Israel Institute of Technology, Israel) and O. Weeger (TU Darmstadt, Germany)

 Keywords: geometry representation, shape optimization, topology optimization, uncertainty quantification